-During surgery and a few other select situations (during resuscitations where a breathing tube must be placed), it is helpful to be able to completely relax (paralyze) the patient's muscles.
+During surgery and a few other select situations (e.g., during resuscitations where a breathing tube must be placed), it is helpful to be able to completely relax (paralyze) the patient's muscles.
 Obviously, this endeavor should only be undertaken by trained professionals in appropriate situations.
-Medications called NEUROMUSCULAR BLOCKING AGENTS are used for this purpose.
+Medications called neuromuscular blocking agents are used for this purpose.

 Succinylcholine, a neuromuscular blocker used in hospitals and surgery centers, paralyzes the muscles quickly and profoundly.
-Sux, to which it is sometimes shortened, is given after unconsciousness has been induced by anesthetic agents.
+This drug, sometimes shortened to "sux," is given after unconsciousness has been induced by anesthetic agents.
 Most often, it is given as one dose prior to placing the breathing tube.
 Helping an unconscious patient breathe is much easier if the chest muscles are relaxed.
 In addition, since the breathing tube needs to be placed between the vocal cords, it helps to relax the muscles around the cords so that placement is as easy and atraumatic as possible.

-(note: Personally, as an anesthesiologist, I don't care to use the phrase "paralytic drug" or any similar term.
+(Note: As an anesthesiologist, I personally don't care to use the phrase "paralytic drug" or any similar term.
 But, if you hear your anesthesiologist use this term, don't panic.
 They are just talking about routine medications that we use to make surgery safer by reversibly causing profound muscle relaxation while you are under anesthesia).

 How Muscle Contraction is Initiated - The Neuromuscular Junction